spiroid/docker-mozilla-syncserver/README.md

 All suggestions and contributions are very welcome.
 There is a room for improvements, so please feel free to open issues and pull requests to help improve these images.

+## Disclamer

+This image configures a very light sync server that stores data in a sqlite db and uses the built-in server.
+As stated on the server's documentation page:
+>  it does not really support a lot of load

+You will almost certainly want to configure another database and / or serve the content with gunicorn.
+I plan to add instructions and configuration files to achieve that with this docker image.

 ## Getting stared